pcineverdies/dummy_cc/src/lirgen/lir.md

 ## Structure

-The intermediate rapresentation employes a list of instructions to represent the flow of the program.
+The intermediate representation employs a list of instructions to represent the flow of the program.
 Each instruction uses some source registers, and possibly has a destination register where the result is put.
 Being a SSA-like representation, no register is assigned two times.
-To simplify the implementation, the stack is used to store and retrieve values from.
-The usage of the stack limits the amount of optimization which can be done, but removes the need of the φ function.
+To simplify the implementation, the stack is used to store and retrieve values from. he usage of the stack limits the amount of optimization which can be done, but removes the need of the φ function.
 Registers are virtual, thus endless.
 The backend is in charge of implementing register-allocation.

 ## List of instructions/nodes